crossplane/docs/content/master/getting-started/provider-gcp-part-3.md

 ```
 <!-- vale Google.We = NO -->
 Patching is a powerful tool enabling simpler or abstracted APIs.
 Developers
-don't need to know the specific GCP region, just the abstracted
+aren't required to know the specific GCP region, just the abstracted
 option of "EU" or "US."
 <!-- vale Google.We = YES -->